ooni/probe-android/README.md

 ## Building an apk

-* Ensure you have Android Studio and gradle installed
+Ensure you have Android Studio and gradle installed.

 On macOS you can do: